-The sensitivity analysis below was determined based on reasonable possible changes of the respective assumptions occurring at December 31, 2021, while holding all other assumptions constant.
+The sensitivity analysis below was determined based on reasonable possible changes of the respective assumptions occurring at December 31, 2022, while holding all other assumptions constant.

-If the discount rate is 100 basis points higher (lower), the defined benefit pension obligation would decrease by an estimated amount of \$759.4 million (increase by an estimated amount of \$763.5 million).
+If the discount rate is 100 basis points higher (lower), the defined benefit pension obligation would decrease by an estimated amount of \$332.3 million (increase by an estimated amount of \$333.7 million).

-If the rate of compensation increase is 100 basis points higher (lower), the defined benefit pension obligation would increase by an estimated amount of \$16.2 million).
+If the rate of compensation increase is 100 basis points higher (lower), the defined benefit pension obligation would increase by an estimated amount of \$5.5 million (decrease by an estimated amount of \$5.5 million).

-If the rate of inflation is 100 basis points higher (lower), the defined benefit pension obligation would increase by an estimated amount of \$571.2 million (decrease by an estimated amount of \$571.0 million).
+If the rate of inflation is 100 basis points higher (lower), the defined benefit pension obligation would increase by an estimated amount of \$222.7 million (decrease by an estimated amount of \$222.7 million).

-If longevity increases by 1 year, the defined benefit pension obligation would increase by an estimated amount of \$168.5 million.
+If longevity increases by 1 year, the defined benefit pension obligation would increase by an estimated amount of \$104.8 million.

 The sensitivity analyses presented above may not be representative of the actual change in the defined benefit pension obligation as it is unlikely that the change in assumptions would occur in isolation of one another as some of the assumptions may be correlated.
-Furthermore, in presenting the above sensitivity analyses, the present value of the defined benefit pension obligation was calculated using the projected unit credit method at the end of the reporting period, which is the same method applied in calculating the defined benefit obligation liability recognized in the statement of financial position.
+Furthermore, in presenting the above sensitivity analyses, the present value of the defined benefit pension obligation was calculated using the projected unit credit method at the end of the reporting period, which is the same method applied in calculating the liability arising from the defined benefit pension obligation recognized in the statement of financial position.

-The weighted average duration of the pension benefit obligation as at December 31, 2021 was 17.0 years for the Atkins Pension Plan (2020: 18.0 years), 16.2 years for Railways Pension Scheme (2020: 17.4 years) and 17.8 years for the other plans (2020: 18.2 years).
+The weighted average duration of the pension benefit obligation as at December 31, 2022 was 14.0 years for the Atkins Pension Plan (2021: 17.0 years), 13.2 years for Railways Pension Scheme (2021: 16.2 years) and 15.4 years for the other plans (2021: 17.8 years).